What Is the “Public Charge” Rule in U.S. Immigration Law?

-- Local and state cash assistance programs that provide income maintenance benefits are usually called “General Assistance” programs.
+- Local and state cash assistance programs that provide income maintenance benefits, called “General Assistance” programs

 - Medicaid or other programs that support long-term institutionalization, like a nursing home or mental health institution

-Under this updated policy, it’s rare for immigrants to be denied their green cards on the grounds of public charge for two reasons.
+Under this updated policy, rarely are immigrants denied their green cards on public charge grounds for two reasons.
 For starters, Congress has already banned most immigrants from using welfare.
 Secondly, Congress requires any green card applicant to have financial sponsorship.
-Sponsors are usually United States citizens or family members that can prove sufficient income to prevent any future dependence on government benefits.
+Sponsors usually include United States citizens or family members who can prove sufficient income to prevent any future dependence on government benefits.
 The income threshold for sponsors is 125% of the Federal Poverty Guidelines, which is currently $21,137 for couples that do not have children.

 If you want to learn more about how to sponsor an immigrant, read our related blog.

 In 2022, the Biden Administration finalized the new public charge rule that replaces the 1999 Field Guidance.
 The updated public charge rule excuses many immigrants from the public charge test, which evaluates an immigrant to determine whether they will become dependent on the federal government for support.
 The update also defines what public benefits are in the public charge test, which reaffirms that most public benefits do not diminish the chances of someone receiving a green card or visa.
 Finally, by enacting this public charge rule update, the Biden Administration made it more difficult for future administrations to change public charge policies in ways that could harm immigrant families.